mulbagalamaq/Glioma_Classifier-/README.md

 ### Advanced Analytical Techniques

-- Model Tuning
+- Model Tuning:
 Fine-tuned each model to enhance their performance.
 For KNN, the number of neighbors was optimized, while for SVM, parameters like cost and gamma were adjusted.

-- Ensemble Modeling
+- Ensemble Modeling:
 Developed an ensemble model that combined predictions from the individual models.
 This approach aimed to leverage the strengths of each model, potentially improving the overall predictive power.

 ## Conclusion